Biden huddles with Asian allies on NKorea threat, China

 Associated Press

-Biden met with Japanese Prime Minister Fumio Kishida and was set to meet with South Korean President Yoon Suk Yeol.
-The three leaders will then sit down together on the sidelines of the East Asia Summit in Cambodia.
+Biden met separately with Japanese Prime Minister Fumio Kishida and South Korean President Yoon Suk Yeol.
+The three leaders are scheduled to then sit down together on the sidelines of the East Asia Summit in Cambodia.

 The meetings come as North Korea has fired dozens of missiles in recent weeks, including an intercontinental ballistic missile 10 days ago that triggered evacuation alerts in northern Japan, and as the allies warn of a looming risk of the isolated country conducting its seventh nuclear test in the coming weeks.